microsoft/vstest-docs/RFCs/0016-Loggers-Information-From-RunSettings.md

   * Enabling and triggering logger events.
   * Disposing logger events.

+2. TestEngine API will have GetLoggerManager method which will return new TestLoggerManager instance on every call.
-2. TestPlatform will create and initialize TestLoggerManager and will pass this TestLoggerManager instance to TestRunRequest and DiscoveryRequest.
+3. TestPlatform will get instance from TestEngine and initialize TestLoggerManager and will pass this TestLoggerManager instance to TestRunRequest and DiscoveryRequest.
-3. TestRunRequest and DiscoveryRequest will hold the TestLoggerManager instance.
+4. TestRunRequest and DiscoveryRequest will hold the TestLoggerManager instance.
 On receiving any run/discovery events, respective methods of TestLoggerManager will be invoked. i.e. TestLoggerManager will no longer register logger events with run or discovery events.
-4. On test run/discovery completion, TestLoggerManager will be disposed by TestRunRequest and DiscoveryRequest.
+5. On test run/discovery completion, TestLoggerManager will be disposed by TestRunRequest and DiscoveryRequest.
-5. Limitation with this approach is that if TestRunRequest users like TestRequestManager tries to call `TestRunRequest.ExecuteAsync()` second time, then logger events will not be invoked as TestLoggerManager will already be disposed in first run.
+6. Limitation with this approach is that if TestRunRequest users like TestRequestManager tries to call `TestRunRequest.ExecuteAsync()` second time, then logger events will not be invoked as TestLoggerManager will already be disposed in first run.